 Many people (adults included!) simply don’t understand the seriousness of food allergies, interpreting you and your child’s concerns about food as pickiness or just “being difficult”.

 One way to teach other students about allergies and how to protect their classmates is the Food Allergy and Anaphylaxis Network’s Be a PAL (Protect a Life) program.
-You can download free brochures and posters about the program and share them with your child’s teacher.
 Another great way to educate your child’s school is to work with the faculty or PTA to organize an educational assembly about food allergies.

 We hope that these ideas help you in the process of educating your child’s school about their food allergies.
 If you have come up with any creative ways to teach others about food allergies, be sure to share them with us in the comments section!